Resources

 • Age International – Based in the United Kingdom, Age International help older people living in some of the world’s poorest places to have improved well being and be treated with dignity.

-• Centre for Ageing Better Better is pioneering ways to make ageing better a reality for everyone, including challenging ageism and building an Age-friendly movement, creating Age-friendly employment and Age-friendly homes.
+• Centre for Ageing Better is pioneering ways to make ageing better a reality for everyone, including challenging ageism and building an Age-friendly movement, creating Age-friendly employment and Age-friendly homes.

 • American Bar Association Commission on Law and Aging – The Commission on Law and Aging is an interdisciplinary body of experts in aging and law, including lawyers, judges, health and social services professionals, academics, and advocates, that work on a wide range of law related issues that affect our aging population.
 The Commission accomplishes its work through research, policy development, advocacy, education, training and through assistance to lawyers, bar associations and others working on aging issues.